-- . on an actual basis; - . on an as adjusted basis, after giving effect to the sale of 6,557,377 shares of our common stock pursuant to this offering, at \$22.875, the last sale price of the common stock reported on September 7, 1999, less discounts, commissions and estimated expenses; and - on an as adjusted basis, after giving effect to the preceding bullet points, and as further adjusted for the proposed private sale of \$200 million of senior notes in September 1999, less discounts, commissions and estimated expenses.
+- . on an actual basis; - . on an as adjusted basis, after giving effect to the sale of 8,000,000 shares of our common stock pursuant to this offering at \$22.50 per share, less discounts, commissions and estimated expenses payable by us; and - . on an as adjusted basis, after giving effect to the preceding bullet points, and as further adjusted for the proposed private sale of \$250 million of senior notes in October 1999, less discounts, commissions and estimated expenses payable by us.